Nothing is certain except death, taxes, and people scared to death of taxes.

 Remember: Whoever prepares it, you’re signing your return and you’re on the hook for what’s on it.

-Back in 2011, the IRS established a program requiring tax preparers to take competency tests and continuing education courses, but that program was struck down in court last year.
-So for now anyone can charge money to prepare taxes, which means it’s vital to ask about background, education and credentials.
+Back in 2011, the IRS established a program requiring tax preparers to take competency tests and continuing education courses, but that program was recently struck down in court.
+So for now anyone can charge money to prepare taxes, which means it’s vital to ask about background, education, and credentials.
 Check out our recent story on how to pick a tax pro.

 3. Fuzzy math